A) The process is really very simple. The information you’ll need to provide is:

 A) Interest is calculated daily on the outstanding principal balance and payable according to your payment frequency (ie, weekly, biweekly, monthly).

 A) We are happy to assist students in obtaining financing for post secondary studies.
-With the increasing costs of pursuing a post-secondary education,we strive to help students financially as best we can .
-With us students receive a low interest rate on their loans – come talk to us for more details.
+With the increasing costs of pursuing a post-secondary education,we strive to help students financially as best we can.
+SVCU has a comprehensive student line of credit program that is available to full and part time students.
+Come talk to us for more details.

-A) Visit a Swan Valley Credit Union branch to speak with a loans officer.
+A) Visit a Swan Valley Credit Union branch to speak with a financial services officer.
 They will be happy to answer any questions you may have and guide you through the application process.

 A) Swan Valley Credit Union will consider your request, based on your personal information, and a credit assessment will be made.
 Usually you’ll receive an answer within 24 hours.